keeeevinShen/url_to_summary/README.md

-Now download all the dependencies, run:
+Now download all the dependencies, run: (please make sure your python is updated to the lastest version!!!!) (brew upgrade python)

 chmod +x install.sh